-I am a Ph.D Candidate in Finance, expecting to complete my studies in 2016.
-CV.pdf
+I am a PhD Candidate in Finance at Michigan Ross and am expecting to graduate in 2016.

-I examine whether in times of high (positive or negative) sentiment, stocks with options are more price efficient as compared to stocks without options.
-Such results shed light on the behavior of arbitrageurs when faced with frictions in the equity market and have important policy implications regarding the operation of option and equity markets in times of high sentiment.
+I examine whether, in times of high sentiment, stocks with options are more price efficient as compared to stocks without options.
+Such results shed light on the behavior of arbitrageurs when faced with frictions in the equity market and have policy implications regarding the operation of option and equity markets in times of high sentiment.